 - Fractional resurfacing, like Halo, delivers microbeams of laser light into the skin to remove the outer layer and heat up the underlying layer.
 This stimulates a natural healing process that results in the fast growth of new healthy tissue.
 These lasers can be ablative (to remove the outer layer) or non-ablative (to heal the underlying layers).

 - Other options like Broadband Light (BBL) use a broad spectrum of light wavelengths to address various skin imperfections caused by sun damage.
 This non-invasive procedure works by gently heating the upper layers of skin to stimulate collagen production and encourage cellular turnover.
-BBL is especially effective in treating conditions like uneven pigmentation, age spots, broken blood vessels, and overall redness across the upper body, arms, and hands.
+BBL is especially effective in treating different skin conditions like uneven pigmentation, age spots, broken blood vessels, and overall redness across the upper body, arms, and hands.

 Comprehensive Skin Treatment: Forever Young BBL™ effectively addresses various skin concerns such as sun damage, age spots, and more, offering age-defying benefits.